nils-ost/TMNF-TimeAttackServer/docs/configuration.md

   * `1 Start Stack` Starts all services of TAS-Stack
   * `2 Stop Stack` Stops all services of TAS-Stack
   * `3 Restart Stack` Restarts all services of TAS-Stack
   * `4 Set Wallboard Players Max` Sets the maximum amount of players displayed in the tables `Current Challenge` and `Global Ranking` on the wallboard screen.
-This can be used to utilize the maximum of the available space but avoid scrolling.
+This value is also relevant for `HotSeat Mode` see `Wallboard Tables Max`.
+It can be used to utilize the maximum of the available space but avoid scrolling.
   * `5 Set Wallboard Challenges Max` Sets the maximum amount of challenges displayed in `Challenge Schedule` on wallboard screen.
 This can be used to optimize `Challenge Schedule` to the available horizontal space.
   * `6 Set Wallboard Tables Max` Sets the maximum amount of tables, displaying Player records, that are allowed side-by-side on the `Hotseat Wallboard Screen`.
 Therefore multiply `Wallboard Players Max` with `Wallboard Tables Max` to get the maximum amount of Players displayed simultaniously on `Hotseat Wallboard Screen`.
-  * `7 Set Display Admin` With this option a responsible persion for this server can be named, that is displayed in different locations in the frontend.
+  * `7 Set Display Admin` With this option a responsible person for this server can be named, that is displayed in different locations in the frontend.
   * `8 Set Display Self URL` This defines the URL that is displayed in the info-box on wallboard screen to where the players can connect to access the frontend them-selfs.
   * `9 Set Client Download URL` If you like to provide a download URL for the latest version of TMNF client on the welcome screen, this is the place to set this URL.
 With this option the download link can also be disabled.
   * `10 Set Provide Replays` Enables (or disables) function to automatically store Players best laptimes in S3 and provides them for download on frontend.